Posture Pump VS Inversion Table – What’s Better for YOU?

 1 or more decreased disc bulges— 20 patients

 Disc lightening (possibly due to increased disc hydration)— 16 patients

 Decreased disc bulges with spinal cord indentation— 7 patients

 Medical equipment such as the Posture Pump and inversion tables are designed to decompress the spine.

 Both devices primarily focus on the hydration of the disk and the ability of gravity to restore the disk’s hydration.

-With proper hydration of the disk, the muscles, ligaments, bones and nerves of the spine can function better and with little compromise.
+With a proper hydration of the disk, the muscles, ligaments, bones, and nerves of the spine can function better and with little compromise.

 Now that you know most aspects of inversion table VS the posture pump, you may feel more confident when choosing the best method for your needs.